comit/sonoff-bridge/Commands.md

   ```
   We've send the toggle command and received the new state confirmation.

+**NOTE** For many commands, an empty payload is a _query_.
+If you are using _mosquitto_pub_, you can issue an empty payload using the "-n" command line option.
+If your MQTT client cannot issue an empty payload, you can use the single character "?" instead.

 ### Web

 Commands can be executed via HTTP requests, for example: